rkfshakti/rkfshakti/README.md

 **ignoreRobotsTxt not forwarded in crawl payload** — Firecrawl's JavaScript SDK ignored the `ignoreRobotsTxt` option when constructing crawl payloads, causing crawls to always respect robots.txt regardless of the setting. → [firecrawl #4087](https://github.com/firecrawl/firecrawl/pull/4087)

 ---

-## How I Approach a Bug Fix

-Every bug I fix follows the same discipline:

-1. **Understand the full call chain** — not just where the error surfaces, but where the root cause originates.
-I read at least 50 lines above and below the change site.
-2. **Check for similar patterns** — grep the codebase for the same bug pattern elsewhere.
-If it happened once, it probably happened twice.
-3. **Fix the root cause, not the symptom** — adding a null check without understanding *why* the value is null is not a fix.
-4. **Add a regression test** — the test must fail on the old code and pass with the fix.
-This prevents the bug from recurring silently.
-5. **Keep the change minimal** — no refactoring, no style changes, no unrelated improvements.
-The diff should show exactly what needed to change.
-6. **Write the PR description like a human** — explain the problem, the root cause, and the fix in natural language.
-No bullet-point vomit, no robotic phrases.

-This is not the fastest way to fix a bug.
-But it is the only way I trust.

----

 ## Tech Stack

 ### AI / GenAI & Orchestration